Supporting industry skills development

 The Electrical Careers website highlights the wide range of roles, progression routes and opportunities available within the electrical industry.
 TESP produced this website and also an exciting careers video to feature on the site, which shows the technical and mathematical skills needed to join the industry.

-TESP is involved in an exciting project working with NET to develop comprehensive labour market information for the industry.
-Once published, this will provide an up-to-date picture of skills issues, explore how roles and occupations are changing and consider the impact of new and emerging/specialist technologies.
+TESP has recently completed an exciting project working with NET to develop comprehensive labour market information for the industry.
+The report provides an up-to-date picture of skills issues, how roles and occupations are changing and considers the impact of new and emerging/specialist technologies.